Fact-checked

 • urine and feces;

-It is necessary to study the contents of the stomach for the presence of bile acids, bilirubin and sodium (using probing).
-A 24-hour pH measurement of the stomach and esophagus is also performed.
+It is necessary to examine the stomach contents for the presence of bile acids, bilirubin and sodium (using probing).
+Also, 24-hour pH-metry of the stomach and esophagus is performed.

 • endoscopic gastroscopy;